Difference in Differences

 This seminar offers a thorough introduction to classical and modern Difference-in-Differences methods.
 The main goal of this seminar is to enable researchers to get closer to the DiD research frontier.

-Starting June 28, we are offering this seminar as a 4-day synchronous*, remote workshop for the first time.
-Each day will consist of a 3-hour live lecture held via the free video-conferencing software Zoom.
+Starting October 14, we are offering this seminar as a 3-day synchronous*, remote workshop.
+Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 Closed captioning is available for all live and recorded sessions.